Head of Department

 The aim of Cranleigh Mathematics Department is a simple one: to realise the full mathematical potential of each pupil, whilst giving them the firm foundations and the confidence to use maths across the school curriculum and beyond.

 Mathematics has a vital place in the culture of the School.
-It is a core subject in the Lower School with all pupils taking the Edexcel IGCSE Higher Tier paper, and is consistently a hugely popular subject at A-level with around a third of the current Upper Sixth having opted to continue their Maths studies on into the Sixth Form.
-In the Sixth Form pupils study the Cambridge Pre-U Maths course, with the option of the Cambridge Pre-U Further Maths course for the strongest mathematicians who wish to go much deeper into the subject.
+It is a core subject in the Lower School with all pupils taking the Edexcel IGCSE, and is consistently a hugely popular subject at A Level.
+In the Sixth Form pupils study the Edexcel Maths A Level, with the option of the Edexcel Further Maths course for the strongest mathematicians who wish to go much deeper into the subject.
+We regularly have students moving on to read Maths at University including Oxbridge and for these students we offer regular preparatory sessions for entrance examinations such as STEP and MAT.

 Rather than rushing through the syllabus, we aim to see every pupil: